gggraph/Majora-s-Mask-Time-Experiment/README.md

 There is actually 3 core methods in the solution.
 You can choose one:

 * Syncing game time with **computer time**: day and night hours are synced with the real world.
 Is it playable? don't know.
 * Syncing game time with computer **battery time remaining**.
 100% of battery is first day morning.
-Moon crash at 1%
+Moon crash at 1% (and yes... you can back in time if you charge your computer.)
 * Syncing game time with **CPU activity**.
 More your CPU is active, more time is consumed.
 Do not open too much softwares.

 ## How to make it work